syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/track.md

 ## Track extent

-You can extend the track at the edges using the `TrackExtent` property.
+Extend the track at the edges using the `TrackExtent` property.
 The default value is `0.0` and it should be in pixels.

 {% tabs %}